-A Pennsylvania driver's license is valid for four years expiring on the day after the driver's birth date.
-PennDOT automatically sends an Invitation to Renew (DL60A/DL60R) to each driver three months prior to license expiration.
+A Pennsylvania driver's license is valid for four years, expiring on the day after the driver's birthday.
+PennDOT sends an Invitation to Renew (DL60A/DL60R) to each driver three months prior to license expiration.
 Individuals age 65 or older have the option of renewing their license every two years, instead of standard four years.

 NOTE: Non-commercial drivers have the option to renew online, providing there are no corrections or changes other than a change of address.

 *If you have not reconciled an outstanding sanction(s) in another state(s), PennDOT is unable to issue you any driver's license product.
-For more information, please see the National Driver Register Fact Sheet.
+For more information, please see the National Driver Register Fact Sheet (PDF).